 Obviously, this is a reductive formulation—we’re assuming that an applicant’s worth can be reduced to a single number, and that we know how to measure that number.
 This is a valid criticism, and applies to most applications of data-driven decision-making today.
 But it has one big advantage: once we do formulate the decision as a prediction problem, statistical methods tend to do better than humans, even domain experts with years of training, in making decisions based on noisy predictors.
-The subject has been well researched, and we’ll study it in Chapter 3.

 Given this formulation, the simplest thing we can do is to use linear regression to predict the average job performance rating from the two observed variables, and then use a cutoff based on the number of candidates we want to hire.
 The figure above shows what this might look like.
 In reality, the variables under consideration need not satisfy a linear relationship, thus suggesting the use of a non-linear model, which we avoid for simplicity.

-We’ll defer a richer understanding of what fairness means to Chapter 3, so let’s ask a simpler question: are candidates from the two groups equally likely to be positively classified?
+We’ll defer a richer understanding of what fairness means to later chapters, so let’s ask a simpler question: are candidates from the two groups equally likely to be positively classified?
 The answer is no: the triangles are more likely to be selected than the squares.
 That’s because data is a social mirror; the “ground truth” labels that we’re predicting—job performance ratings—are systematically lower for the squares than the triangles.

 For now, let’s assume that we have evidence that the level of demographic disparity produced by our selection procedure is unjustified, and we’re interested in intervening to decrease it.
 How could we do it?
 We observe that GPA is correlated with the demographic attribute—it’s a proxy.
 Perhaps we could simply omit that variable as a predictor?
-Unfortunately, we’d also cripple the accuracy of our model.
+Unfortunately, we’d also hobble the accuracy of our model.
 In real datasets, most attributes tend to be proxies for demographic variables, and dropping them may not be a reasonable option.

 Another crude approach is to pick different cutoffs so that candidates from both groups have the same probability of being hired.
 Or we could mitigate the demographic disparity instead of eliminating it, by decreasing the difference in the cutoffs.